symfony-cmf/cmf-sandbox/README.md

 ### Install the Midgard2 PHPCR provider

 If you want to run the CMF sandbox with the [Midgard2 PHPCR provider](http://midgard-project.org/phpcr/) instead of Jackrabbit, you need to install the [`midgard2` PHP extension](http://midgard-project.org/midgard2/#download).
+On current debian / ubuntu systems, this is simply done with ``sudo apt-get install php5-midgard2``, on OS X ``sudo port install php5-midgard2`` resp. ``brew install midgard2-php``.

 You also need to download [`midgard_tree_node.xml`](https://raw.github.com/midgardproject/phpcr-midgard2/master/data/share/schema/midgard_tree_node.xml) and [`midgard_namespace_registry.xml`](https://github.com/midgardproject/phpcr-midgard2/raw/master/data/share/schema/midgard_namespace_registry.xml) schema files, and place them into `/usr/share/midgard2/schema`.

-Finally, edit your `parameters.yml` and replace all the Jackrabbit configuration lines with the commented Midgard2 ones, and ensure that you've run the Composer installation command with the `--dev` option.
+To have the midgard phpcr implementation installed, make sure that you have run ``php composer.phar install --dev`` including the **--dev** option.

+Finally, instead of `parameters.yml.dist`, use one of the `parameters_midgard_*.yml.dist` files.

 ## Prepare the phpcr repository